 - 1. Level the trailer from side to side and front to rear.
 Open all faucets. - 2.
 Turn the water pump switch to the ON position to expel water from the storage tank - 3.
 Open all drain valves including drain valve on the water heater and exterior water service valve. - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
 Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
 Unscrew the shower head and store. - 5.
 Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
-Remove exhaust hose from the water pump. - Disconnect the water pump inlet connection and turn the pump on until all the water is expelled.
-This water, about 1/2 cup, can be caught in a towel or rag. - 8.
-Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out.
+Disconnect outlet hose from the water pump. - 7.
+If your unit has a winterization kit installed, open valve to the winterizing position and remove plug.
+If your unit does not have this valve, disconnect the water pump inlet connection.
+Turn the pump on until all the water is expelled.
+This water, about 1/2 cup, can be caught in a towel or rag.

-9. After the water has stopped running, apply at most 60 lb of air pressure at the city water inlet.
+- 8. Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out. - 9.
+After the water has stopped running, apply at most 50 lb of air pressure at the city water inlet.
 This can be accomplished at a service station if no air compressor is available.
 Air fittings with regulators can be purchased for the city water inlet.
 Be sure the toilet flush valve, toilet shut off valve, all drain valves, and all faucets are open and the pump outlet hose is disconnected.
 Make sure the water heater bypass valve has been set to its open position and the water inlet and outlet valves have been closed.
 Air pressure is not recommended to be used on the water heater for winterization.